-Following the completion of one full academic year as a full-time student, those holding F-1 status may apply for the benefit of obtaining practical experience in their field of study.
-Optional Practical Training (OPT) is training that is not required of all students in the program of study but is available as an added benefit to those students who choose to avail themselves of it.
-This form of practical training is available both during the program of study (pre-completion) and following completion of the program of study (post-completion).
-It is limited to a part-time position while classes are in session but may be authorized for a full-time position during the summer vacation or during other periods when classes are not in session.
-No position is required at the time the practical training application is submitted.
-However, an eventual position is required for post-completion OPT in order for the student to maintain F-1 status.
-As an optional benefit of F-1 status, OPT requires authorization from U.S. Citizenship and Immigration Services (with the assistance of an international student advisor).
+Following the completion of one full academic year as a full-time student, if in F-1 status, you may apply for the benefit of obtaining practical experience in your field of study.
+Optional Practical Training (OPT) is not required of all students, but is available as an added benefit should you choose to utilize it.
+This form of practical training is available both during your program of study (pre-completion) and following completion of your program (post-completion).

-Because the F-1 student may perform duties for which a U.S. citizen or lawful permanent resident would normally be paid, the Code of Federal Regulations allows the F-1 student to be paid, as well, as long as the practical training for which the student has been authorized complies with all other regulatory requirements.
-For that reason, even though for all forms of practical training the emphasis is on learning, when USCIS authorizes OPT it does so through an application process that results in the issuance of an Employment Authorization Document (EAD).
-This EAD does not allow the student to seek employment apart from the major field of study and must be used in conjunction with a new form I-20 on which a DSO has recommended the OPT authorization.
-The student must continue to maintain F-1 status throughout the period of OPT.
+Because you may perform duties for which a U.S. citizen or lawful permanent resident would normally be paid, the Code of Federal Regulations allows you to be paid as well, as long as the practical training complies with all other regulatory requirements.
+Even though for all forms of practical training the emphasis is on learning, when USCIS authorizes OPT, it does so through an application process that results in the issuance of an Employment Authorization Document (EAD).
+This EAD does not allow you to seek employment apart from your major field of study and must be used in conjunction with a new form I-20 on which a DSO has recommended the OPT authorization.
+You must continue to maintain F-1 status throughout the period of OPT.

 Because some students are compensated for the duties that they perform while authorized for practical training, CPT and OPT are sometimes confused with employment.
-However, they are not the same and should not be confused.
+However, they are not the same.

 All students are required to attend an OPT workshop before submitting an application for OPT.
-Students must sign up online in advance.
-After attending a workshop, students must make an appointment to meet with their international student advisor.
-Students should bring the following items to the appointment:
+You must sign up online in advance.
+After attending a workshop, you will receive a link to the OPT Request e-form in ISSS Link.
+After you complete the form, you should schedule an appointment with your advisor.
+Please bring the following items to your appointment:

 • A check (no starter checks) or money order made out to U.S. Department of Homeland Security for $380 (In the memo section, write the I-94 number)